• Skip to primary navigation

 Many bakers brush simple syrup onto cakes before frosting or glazing them to help keep them moist, and in the case of vanilla syrup, to add a little flavor too!
 Try this next time you make a Bundt cake, angle food cake, or layer cake.

-Homemade Vanilla Syrup Storage
+Vanilla Simple Syrup Storage

 Store your homemade vanilla simple syrup in an airtight container in your fridge for up to two weeks.
 I like to use a sealed glass bottle when making my own simple syrups.
 However, you can use an upcycled glass jar or mason jars for storage too!

-DIY Vanilla Syrup FAQs
+Homemade Vanilla Simple Syrup FAQs

 Vanilla Syrup vs Vanilla Extract